-I learned a better approach interviewing hundreds of customers for dozens of firms.
+I learned a better approach while interviewing hundreds of customers for dozens of firms.
 Becoming the easy and clearly better choice flies in the face of a lot of conventional marketing wisdom.
 You must change how you see your marketing and business development.
 Fortunately, no magic dust or leaps of faith are required.

 - How people make decisions

 - Focus on why you are the best choice for a given client and situation

 - Re-think your perspective to become the easy choice.

-Ok, it’s not easy.
+It’s not easy.
 But, it’s not hard either.
-Instead of straining to try to be “different,” your new clients will see you as the best choice when you focus on how you will improve their business.
+Instead of straining to try to be “different,” potential clients will see you as the best choice.

 #1.
 Decisions: More Information Isn’t Better